toddaustin07/edge_landevmon/README.md

 - If your device is simple, without multiple embedded logical devices/services, then all you need to know is the IP address of the device.
 - If it is a more complex device with multiple logical devices/services each with their own unique UUID, then you'll need to configure the specific UUID of the sub-device/service you want to monitor.

+#### Wake-on-LAN
+This feature is *not* part of the SSDP discovery protocol.
+It is a separate feature supported at the network hardware interface of the device.
+Just because you can discover and monitor a device, does not mean that WOL will work with that device.
+And the reverse is also true:  just because your device supports WOL, doesn't mean it can be discovered and monitored.

 ## Instructions
 ### Installing the Driver
 Use this channel invitation link to get the Edge driver installed to your hub: